Best rural internet providers

 ---|---|---|

-Latency is also more of an issue for rural customers.
-This refers to the time it takes for data to be transferred between its source and destination, and it’s extremely important for activities like online gaming and video calls.
-Unfortunately, many rural providers struggle with this metric, so we wanted to make sure we highlighted plans where it wouldn’t be an issue.
+- Latency: This refers to the time it takes for data to be transferred between its source and destination.
+It’s extremely important for activities like online gaming and video calls.

 Additional rural internet providers